Andimeshk: Dez Dam

 Dez Dam is a famous dam for producing electricity for irrigation of agricultural lands, located on the Dez River, 23 km from Andimshek city in Khuzestan province of Iran.
 The construction of this dam started in 1959 and was built in 1963 by an Italian company.
 This dam has a height of 203 meters with a capacity of 3,340,000,000 cubic meters.

 Geography

+Location

 Andimeshk sits close to the foothills of the Zagros Mountains on the main north–south highway from Tehran to Ahvaz, the provincial capital of Khuzestan.
 The main rail line from Tehran to the Persian Gulf is 15 km (9 mi) from Andimeshk.
 The Persian Gulf is at least 200 km south.

 Climate

 Andimeshk has a hot semi-arid climate (Köppen climate classification BSh) with extremely hot summers and mild winters.
 Rainfall is higher than most of southern Iran, but is almost exclusively confined to the period from November to April, though on occasions it can exceed 250 mm per month or 600 mm per year.